vivianaalba/vivianaalba/README.md

 Hello!
 My name is Viviana Alba and I am a full-stack developer located in Los Angeles, CA.<br><br>

 I started my career in clinical research, captivated by the cutting-edge technology revolutionizing the field of medicine.
 Conducting research on innovative technology, such as imaging devices and surgical tools, I developed a passion for technology as I witnessed its leading impact in life-saving breakthroughs within healthcare. <br><br>

-I am a full-stack developer dedicated to building secure, reliable, and intuitive applications.
-My expertise lies in delivering solutions that are not only scalable but also aesthetically pleasing.
-With a sharp eye for design and a commitment to writing clean, readable code, I strive to elevate user experiences and exceed expectations on every device.<br><br>

 I am eager to connect with like-minded professionals, mentors, and collaborators.
 Let’s share ideas, explore potential collaborations, and produce equitable technology for the good of all!